 Some women may have to go for surgical procedures to get relief from the painful periods.
 However, before the decision for surgery is made, it is important that you talk to your reproductive endocrinologist to know the effect of surgery on your ability to conceive.
-If your doctor gives you the go-ahead, then it may be a good decision to go in for the surgery as it may not only help you to get rid of the annoying period cramps but it may also increase your chances of getting pregnant.
+If your doctor gives you the go-ahead, then it may be a good decision to go in for the surgery as it may not only help you to get rid of the annoying period cramps, but it may also increase your chances of getting pregnant.

-If you are experiencing any kind of severe menstrual cramps, it becomes important that you bring it into your doctor’s notice to check whether it may affect your chances of getting pregnant or not.
+If you are experiencing any kind of severe menstrual cramps, it becomes important that you bring it to your doctor’s notice to check whether it may affect your chances of getting pregnant or not.